Vince, Stoneman give England scent of victory

-Christchurch (New Zealand) (AFP) - James Vince and Mark Stoneman were the toast of England Sunday as they ended day three of the second Test against New Zealand sensing their first away victory in two years.
+Christchurch, New Zealand, April 1, 2018 (AFP) - - James Vince and Mark Stoneman were the toast of England Sunday as they ended day three of the second Test against New Zealand sensing their first away victory in two years.

 England, who have not tasted success in their last 12 away Tests, hold a healthy 231-run lead with seven second innings wickets in hand.